ddamato/complementary.space/src/pages/index.md

 ### Concept
 ## Deep into space

 Determining why we choose a color is well-documented.
 We choose for accessibility, branding, precedence, feedback, and more.
 Encoding these into semantic token names is fairly straight-forward.
 As an example, error text is often red but which shade to choose will depend on the background the text is on.
 Choosing `--text-error-color` opens the possibility of different shades of red depending on the rest of the chosen colors.
-Clearly, it would be best to choose a semantic naming convention for all tokens in order allow for style flexibility.
+Clearly, it would be best to choose a semantic naming convention for all tokens in order to allow for style flexibility.

-The semantic naming convention works for easily for color (along with other tokens such as font and roundness) because they are targeting elements and content.
+The semantic naming convention works easily for color (along with other tokens such as font and roundness) because they are targeting elements and content.
 We can identify each piece of content as an object in a digital world with several properties of style.
 This is not the case for space.
 Because it is effectively nothing, it is hard to associate it with a name and further a purpose of its own. **Space is dependent on the objects that create it.**[^css]

 So what is the purpose of space?
-This is covered by the [Gestalt priniciple of proximity](https://www.nngroup.com/articles/gestalt-proximity/).
+This is covered by the [Gestalt principle of proximity](https://www.nngroup.com/articles/gestalt-proximity/).

 > The principle of proximity states that items close together are likely to be perceived as part of the same group — sharing similar functionality or traits.